diana-hep/oamap/README.rst

 In short, the dataset appears to be a nested Python object.
 However, all of these object façades ("proxies") are created on demand from the data in the arrays.
 In functions compiled by Numba (described at the bottom of this walkthrough), there won't even be any runtime objects— the code itself will be transformed to access array data instead of creating anything that has to be allocated in memory.
 This code transformation is part of the compilation process and the throughput of the transformed code is often faster than that of compiled C code with runtime objects (see `this talk <https://youtu.be/jvt4v2LTGK0>`_ and `this paper <https://arxiv.org/abs/1711.01229>`_ again).

 While executing the above commands, you might have noticed a time lag whenever you requested a *new* attribute, such as star name or planet orbital period, the first time you accessed it from *any* star or planet.
 If you then view this attribute on another star, there's no time lag because it is already downloaded.
-Data access has a *columnar granularity—* if you show interest in an attribute, it is assumed that you'll want to do something with that attribute for all or most data points.
+The data access has *columnar granularity—* if you show interest in an attribute, it is assumed that you'll want to do something with that attribute for all or most data points.
 The alternative, *rowwise granularity* (e.g. JSON), would fetch a whole star's data record if you want one of its attributes.
 (The optimum for data analysis is usually columnar granularity in chunks of *N* records, similar to Parquet's "row groups" or ROOT's "baskets.")

 To peek behind the scenes and see these arrays, look at